Gabriel Benítez: Background

 Benítez was born in Tijuana, Mexico and started training in mixed martial arts when he was 18 years old.

 Mixed martial arts career

 Early career

-Benítez started his professional MMA career in 2007, making his debut in his home country Mexico and he amassed a record of 16-4 prior to signing with the UFC.
+Benítez started his professional MMA career in 2007, making his debut in his home country Mexico (including several fights in UWC) and he amassed a record of 16–4 prior to signing with the UFC.